Michael O'Keefe: Personal life

-O'Keefe was married to rock/blues singer Bonnie Raitt from April 27, 1991, to November 1999, when they divorced.
+O'Keefe was married to rock/blues singer Bonnie Raitt from 1991 to 1999, when they divorced.

 O'Keefe married actress Emily Donahoe in 2011.
 O'Keefe and Donahoe have a son.

-O'Keefe has been a practicing Zen Buddhist since 1981.
+O'Keefe was a practicing Zen Buddhist between 1986 and 2024.
+In 2024, he announced that he had renounced his vows as a Buddhist, citing disillusionment with the Zen Peacemakers Order and its founder Bernie Glassman as the reason.
+In a later interview with Tricycle, O'Keefe expressed interest in Taoism and claimed to have taken vows with the Dragon Gate sect.